 Where do I start?

-If you want more advice when asking what is ERP software, read our series of articles from Managing Director George Troullis here.
+If you want guidance on specific questions to ask when approaching ERP software partners, read our series of articles from Managing Director George Troullis here.

 Any final words of advice for me?